-The electronics market is an area of widespread international growth, and in China, over the past 10 years domestic users of electronic goods has expanded to reach 669 million in 2014.
-As shown in the chart below, given that current city demand at household level is greater than in rural regions, over time rural consumption of electronic goods will grow to meet that of current urbanites; thus, the total national demand for electronic goods will increase.
+The electronics market is an area of widespread international growth, and in China, over the past ten years, domestic users of electronic goods have expanded to reach 669 million in 2014.
+As shown in the chart below, given that current city demand atthe household level is greater than in rural regions, over time rural consumption of electronic goods will grow to meet that of current urbanites; thus, the total national demand for electronic goods will increase.

 Driven in large part by increases in individual affluence and a range of products with lower entry prices, ownership by consumers in developing nations has far outstripped many of the worlds developed economies.
 In addition to China’s market, India, Brazil, Indonesia, Nigeria, Pakistan, and Bangladesh all rank in the top 10 mobile phone markets.

 But with this increased willingness and ability to pay the electronic waste stream has also grown, and with the expected rise in urban consumers to the economy by 2030, it can be expected that China waste management infrastructure will see significant pressure in the coming years.

 E-waste streams contain numerous toxic materials and if handled incorrectly can cause severe damage to both the environment and heath of those responsible for their processing.
 This has long been a problem in China given the high levels of e-waste.
 Traditionally, imports entering from the US, Japan and Europe have contributed high volumes of e-waste, but reductions have been seen in recent years and it is now largely China’s domestic market driving growth.